ansible-collections/ibm_zos_core/README.md

 ```

 ## Use Cases
-This section should outline in detail 3-5 common use cases for the collection.
-These should be informative examples of how the collection has been used, or how you'd like to see it be used.

 * Use Case Name: Add a new z/OS User
   * Actors:
     * Application Developer
   * Description:
     * An application developer can submit a new user request for the system admin to approve.
   * Flow:
-    * Verify user does not exist; create home directory, password and passphrase
+    * Verify user does not exist; create home directory, password, and passphrase
     * Create home directory and the user to the system
-    * Provide access to resource, add to system groups and define an alias
+    * Provide access to resource, add to system groups, and define an alias
     * Create the users ISPROF data set
-    * Create user private data set, mount with persistance
+    * Create user private data set, mount with persistence
     * Generate email with login credentials
 * Use Case Name: Automate certificate renewals
   * Actors:
     * System Admin
   * Description:
-    * The system admin can automate certificate renewals, no longer requiring manual intervention.
+    * The system administrator can automate certificate renewals
   * Flow:
-    * Setup and configure and run z/OS Health Checker to generate a report
+    * Setup, configure and run z/OS Health Checker to generate a report
     * Search the Health Checker report for expiring certificates
     * Renew expiring certificates
       * Collect expiring certificate attributes and backup certificate